9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ::::

-If we try to use the `put` action of the `MonadState` type class, the instance we will get is that of `StateT Int`, because it\'s at the top of the stack.
+If we try to use the `put` action of the `MonadState` type class, the instance we will get is that of `StateT Int`, because it's at the top of the stack.

 :::: captioned-content